LAKE COUNTY COMMUNITY FUND ALLOCATES $57,000 TO COMMUNITY PROGRAMS

-Recipients were selected through a competitive grant application process.
+Recipients were selected from a tremendously qualified and deserving pool of applicants through a robust and competitive grant review process.

 Lake County Community Grant

 The Lake County Community Grant supports projects that fit within the following areas:

 The Board of Directors is pleased and honored to announce the recipients of the 2021 Grant Awards:

 Advocates of Lake County: Awarded $3,000 to cover the upkeep and utilities to ensure that the Safe House remains operational and able to act as a refuge for victims of violence.

 Buena Vista Rotary: Awarded $500 to purchase 15 infant/child car seats in partnership with the Leadville Lake County Fire Rescue.

 Full Circle of Lake County: Awarded $6,250 to fund a family resource support specialist.
 This represents a deepening and broadening of the work begun within Lake County’s Unmet Needs Committee, building on and beyond direct emergency relief to build stronger families in a post-pandemic world.

 St. George’s Episcopal Church: Awarded $8,000 to fund the development of the Mobile Food Pantry.
 The Mobile Food Pantry will increase food security by addressing barriers to healthy food access such as transportation, affordability, and nutrition education.

 : Awarded $1,500 to fund the Tabor Youth Collective summer arts program.
 A collaboration of the Tabor Opera House Preservation Foundation and local/national artists, the program provides world-class summer arts education opportunities for the young people of Lake County.